No More Heroes (series): Travis Strikes Again: No More Heroes (2019)

 Released on Nintendo Switch in 2019, the game is primarily viewed from a top-down perspective as opposed to the third person view of main series.
 Travis Touchdown fights Badman, the father of Bad Girl, an assassin Travis previously killed.
 The two are drawn into a possessed video game console, and must fight through its various games.
 As the first title Suda has directed since the first No More Heroes, Suda has collaborated with several indie developers to feature elements from their games in Travis Strikes Again.
 While part of the No More Heroes story, Suda does not consider the game a direct sequel to the previous title No More Heroes 2: Desperate Struggle, but a fresh start for the character Travis.

 A port of Travis Strikes Again, subtitled as Complete Edition, was released for PlayStation 4 and Windows later in 2019.

 No More Heroes III (2021)

-Released on August 27, 2021 for the Nintendo Switch, No More Heroes III takes place 9 years after No More Heroes 2 and 2 years after Travis Strikes Again: No More Heroes, and has Travis return to his hometown of Santa Destroy from his exile.
+Released on August 27, 2021, for the Nintendo Switch, No More Heroes III takes place 9 years after No More Heroes 2 and 2 years after Travis Strikes Again: No More Heroes, and has Travis return to his hometown of Santa Destroy from his exile.
 He encounters a huge artificial metropolis floating in the sea, and a mysterious flying object high above the city.
 Travis now has to defend the world from a super powerful army of aliens.

+Ports for the PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Windows were released in 2022.